nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Track Tool and Creator: one routine, multiple app modules

-Column retriever routine is not only employed by Studio app module, but is also used in Track Tool and Creator app modules (part of the studio add-on).
+Column retriever routine is not only employed by Studio app module, but is also used in Track Tool and Creator app modules (part of the add-on).
 These app modules (specifically, track item classes) uses column retriever for reviewing column data via table navigation commands and announcing column information (Control+NVDA+1  through 0, now termed Columns Explorer for Track Tool/SPL Creator).

 ### Few remarks

-Of all the features in the StationPlaylist Studio add-on, column navigation is one of my favorites (besides Cart Explorer and encoder support and others).
+Of all the features in the StationPlaylist add-on, column navigation is one of my favorites (besides Cart Explorer and encoder support and others).
 I enjoyed working with this routine and learned a few things about Windows API, as well as open possibilities not previously explorered before, such as Track Tool and Column Search.
 I hope that you'll find column navigation commands to be useful in your broadcasts.

 I would like to take this time to answer a question posed by some users and developers: Can NVDA be ported to other operating systems?
 No. The above column retriever routine is a prime example why this cannot be done easily: different operating systems use different API's, and porting NonVisual Desktop Access to other operating systems will involve significant architectural changes to use the new API's.
 In case of ReactOS, this isn't possible, as there are no stable foundation from which NVDA screen reader can exercise its full rights: accessibility API's are needed, stable driver development framework is needed, ability to run a program as a service must be ready and so on.
-Add to the fact that we have several add-ons relying on Windows API (including StationPlaylist Studio add-on) and you'll see the huge work involved in an attempt to port NVDA to other operating systems.
+Add to the fact that we have several add-ons relying on Windows API (including this add-on) and you'll see the huge work involved in an attempt to port NVDA to other operating systems.

 ## Microphone alarm and library scan: threads, threads and more threads

-Of all the work done on Studio add-on, one of them stands out the most: background tasks.
+Of all the work done on this add-on, one of them stands out the most: background tasks.
 I spent many hours and months perfecting this concept, read documentation on this feature and learned a lot through this experience.
-Today, this work is used in various parts of the Studio app module and beyond, and we'll take a look at two most important result of this work: library scan and microphone alarm.
+Today, this work is used in various parts of the Studio app module and beyond, and we'll take a look at two most important results of this work: library scan and microphone alarm.

 ### Brief feature overview